iamazra03/iamazra03/README.md

 ### About me

-- 👩‍💻 I'm a student and passionate about web development
+👩‍💻 I'm a student and passionate about web development 🎓 Studying Management Information Systems at Akdeniz University 💡 I love teaching kids to code and inspiring curiosity in technology 💪 Focused on learning, growing, and building meaningful digital experiences 🌍 Dreaming of pursuing a master’s degree in Ireland
-- 🎓 Studying Computer Programming
-- 💡 I love teaching kids to code
-- 💪 Focused on learning and growing every day
-- 🌍 Dreaming of studying MIS in Canada

 ---